stan-dev/example-models/Bayesian_Cognitive_Modeling/Readme.md

 Original JAGS and WinBUGS models are available here: http://bayesmodels.com/ On the same address you can also find the first two parts of the book and answers to the excercises.

 Stan translation of the models was done by Martin Smira (smira.martin@gmail.com).
+Special thanks to Bob Carpenter and the whole Stan community.

 ### NOTES